aayushah711/aayushah711/README.md

 ### 🌱 What do I do?
 - ✔️ Finance grad turned techie.

-- ✔️I'm a fast learner looking for interesting career opportunities in Web as a full-stack developer.
+- ✔️I'm a fast learner looking for interesting career opportunities in Web as a backend developer.

 ### ⚡ One line that describes me best?
 Passionate about backend development & likes humour.😉😉